Leverage in Investing, Business, and the Economy

-The disadvantage -- and it's a big one -- is what happens if the stock price drops.
+The disadvantage, and it's a big one, is what happens if the stock price drops.
 Then, you've got to scramble to get additional cash to pay back the loan.

-Second, the value of your loan must never be greater than 65-75% of the assets in your account.
+Second, the value of your loan must never be higher than 65-75 percent of the assets in your account.
 If the stock's price drops enough, your broker will ask you to put more cash into the margin account to maintain the margin.

-Thanks to these high levels of leverage, most of forex trading is done by traders seeking to generate a profit from changes in the currency values between countries.
+Thanks to these high levels of leverage, most of the forex trading is done by traders seeking to generate a profit from changes in the currency values between countries.
 Like stocks, you'd first open a margin account.
 If you deposit just $1,000, you can trade $100,000 of currency, giving you a 100:1 leverage ratio.
 Of course, the risk is also that much greater.
 Most traders use strict stop-loss orders to sell the trade if the exchange rate goes against them.
 It's advisable for most small traders to be content with a 50:1 leverage ratio.

-A leveraged buyout is when an investor, usually a company or private equity firm, takes out a loan to purchase another company, usually one that's much bigger.
-The company uses its own assets as some of the collateral for the loan.
-More important, it promises to use collateral from the target company.
+A leveraged buyout is when an investor, usually a company or private equity firm, takes out a loan to purchase another company, one that's much bigger.
+The company uses its assets as some of the collateral for the loan.
+More importantly, it promises to use collateral from the target company.
 This allows a smaller company to borrow enough to purchase a much bigger company.

-The operating leverage is how well a company uses its fixed cost assets, like machinery, equipment and even salaries of software developers, to create a profit.
+The operating leverage is how well a company uses its fixed cost assets, like machinery, equipment, and even salaries of software developers, to create a profit.

 A company that has a lot of fixed assets, like an auto manufacturer or newspaper, has high operating leverage.
-That's because, once its revenue is greater than that fixed cost, the rest is pure profit.
-It has the ability to leverage its fixed assets to greatly increase its profitability when times are good.
+Once its revenue is greater than that fixed cost, the rest is pure profit.
+It can leverage its fixed assets to increase its profitability greatly when times are good.